JohnB's Games

 • As a status symbol (2) - Better equipped troops are higher status.

 • You want to clear or secure an area of countryside.
-(Soldiers)
+(Various)

 • You need to fight a war.
-(Soldiers)
+(Various)

 Caveats